Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Exactly!
 We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone.
 If we can present a united front, we might be able to sway some of the skeptics."

 ### Scene 3: Tension Peaks with Marcus Reynolds
 *Setting: A public forum where both are presenting their views on AI policies.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
+We need to ensure that technology serves everyone, not just the privileged."

+**Marcus**: "And we need to protect our future.
+If we don't act ethically, we risk everything we've fought for."

+**Isabella**: "But at what cost?
+We can't sacrifice our values for the sake of progress.
+The consequences of neglecting these voices could be dire, and I refuse to let that happen."
+*Setting: A public forum where both are presenting their views on AI policies.*

+**Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we ignore these issues now, we may face a backlash that could undermine our progress."